-- Syntax and grammar: further study of new grammar and syntax topics, including pronouns, numbers and 1st and 2nd declension adjectives; revision of year's work - Mythology: Achilles and the War on Troy, Jason and the Argonauts, Wanderings and Odysseus, Theseus and The Minotaur, Perseus and Medusa, Hercules
+Syntax and grammar: further study of new grammar and syntax topics, including pronouns, numbers and 1st and 2nd declension adjectives; revision of year's work

-- · have strong command of new syntax and grammar topics - be able to manipulate simple sentences into Latin - · have a strong command of the new vocabulary - have a strong command of some of the main myths and stories of Greek and Roman cultures - have participated in the writing, directing and acting of a play based on the Greek/ Roman worlds
+- · have a strong command of new syntax and grammar topics - · be able to manipulate simple sentences into Latin - · have a strong command of the new vocabulary - · have knowledge of eruption of Mount Vesuvius and the last days of Pompeii.

 There will be a six day trip to Rome, Pompeii and Mount Vesuvius during the Easter Holidays.
-The trip is open to all 11s but Classicists will have precedence.
+The trip is open to all 11s but classicists will have precedence.